 Allah says that the Byzantines have been defeated (v.
 2), but will be victorious within a few years (v.
 4).
 The Persians defeated them in 615 A.D., taking Jerusalem.
 According to the Tafsir al-Jalalayn, the pagan Arabs used this news to taunt the Muslims: “The Meccan disbelievers rejoiced in this [defeat of the Byzantines] and said to the Muslims, ‘We shall vanquish you as the Persians vanquished the Byzantines.'”
 But Muhammad was right: in 622, the Byzantines defeated the Persians and soon drove them out of Asia Minor.
 In 630, they retook Jerusalem.

-Abdullah Yusuf Ali points out that the word translated “a few years” – bid’ (بِضْعِ) – means “a period of three to nine years,” although it’s not clear why Allah wouldn’t be more specific when he knows everything (6:59).
+Abdullah Yusuf Ali points out that the word translated “a few years” (بِضْعِ) means “a period of three to nine years,” although it’s not clear why Allah wouldn’t be more specific when he knows everything (6:59).
 Whether or not the Byzantine victories fulfill the prophecy depends on whether one wants to see in them confirmation or disconfirmation that Muhammad was a prophet.
 Maududi declares: “The prediction made in the initial verses of this Surah is one of the most outstanding evidences of the Quran’s being the Word of Allah and the Holy Prophet Muhammad’s being a true Messenger of Allah.”
+On the other hand, there is no independent evidence that the “prophecy” wasn’t written until many years after the events it supposedly predicts.

-The outcome was the will of Allah (v.
+The Qur’an, in any case, goes on to say that outcome was the will of Allah (v.
 5).
 His promises are trustworthy, although most men don’t understand (v.
 6); they don’t realize that those who rejected Allah’s previous messengers were destroyed (v.
 9).
 Those evil people who reject and ridicule Allah’s signs (ayat, which can be understood as verses of the Qur’an as well as signs in nature), will suffer extreme evil themselves (v.
 10).

-Verses 11-16 repeat warnings of the Day of Judgment: those who associated partners with Allah will find no help from those partners (v.
+Allah then repeats warnings of the Day of Judgment: those who associated partners with Allah will find no help from those partners (v.
 13); the righteous will enjoy delights while those who reject Allah’s signs will be punished (v.
 16).
-Then verses 17-29 sing Allah’s praises, pointing out various features of the natural world as signs of his presence and power, including the creation of women as companions of men and the harmony between the two (v.
+Then in verses 17-29 Allah sings his own praises, pointing out various features of the natural world as signs of his presence and power, including the creation of women as companions of men and the harmony between the two (v.
 21).
 Ibn Kathir explains: “If Allah had made all of Adam’s progeny male, and created the females from another kind, such as from Jinn or animals, there would never have been harmony between them and their spouses.
 There would have been revulsion if the spouses had been from a different kind.
 Out of Allah’s perfect mercy He made their wives from their own kind, and created love and kindness between them.”

 Other signs are the creation of heaven and earth, the variations of languages and colors (v.
 22); sleep (v.
 23); and lightning and rain (v.
 24).
 But the unbelievers just follow their own lusts, rather than paying heed — and no one can guide those who Allah leaves astray (v.
 29).
 (Here again is yet another indication that belief and unbelief are up to Allah, who, after all, has created some men just to torture them in hell — see 7:179).